Cloud installation guide

 create user postgres_ai_mon with password '<STRONG_RANDOM_PASSWORD>';

--- Grant required permissions
+-- Grant required permissions (the product requires the built-in pg_monitor role,

-grant pg_read_all_stats to postgres_ai_mon;
+grant pg_monitor to postgres_ai_mon;

 -- Enable extension (if not already)